clubdeck/clubdeck.github.io/index.md

 * Custom sound effects: you can now set up your own custom sounds to play in a room.
 What about a nice little intro ?
 * Back channel: you can now open a messenger or whatsapp chat alongside your room
 * You can browse the members of a club
-* You can choose "open to members only" when you create an event linked to a club
+* You can choose open to members only when you create an event linked to a club
-* Add "is following you" info on user profile
+* Add is following you info on user profile
 * Minor bug fixes

 ## Version 1.0.9